-The proposed bungalow has a rectangular footprint and would measure c11.6m wide by c7.57m deep to a ridge height of c5.45m.
-It has a simple ridge roof and its front elevation has two small projecting rendered gables.
-The dwelling would comprise hall, open plan kitchen/diner and lounge, bathroom and three bedrooms.
-It should be noted that the application description has been changed to reflect this as it originally referred to a 2 bedroom unit.
+The proposed bungalow has a rectangular broadly square footprint and would measure c11.6m 8.65m wide by c7.57m 8.54m deep to a ridge height of c5.45m 5.69m.
+It has a simple ridge roof and its front elevation has two small projecting rendered gables a single gable over the kitchen window.
+The dwelling would comprise hall, open plan kitchen/dining room and lounge, bathroom and three two bedrooms.
+It should be noted that the application description has been changed to reflect this as it originally referred to a 3 bedroom unit.
 Proposed materials are cited as Cadeby red multi facing bricks with the render being off white and the use of Russell Grampion roof tiles in slate grey.